-The majority of eyelid lesions are benign, ranging from innocuous cysts (cysts of Moll, Zeis and epidermoid cyst) and Chalazion / hordeolum to naevi and papillomas.
+The majority of eyelid lesions are benign, ranging from innocuous cysts. like, cysts of Moll, Zeis and epidermoid cyst, Chalazion/hordeolum, naevi and papillomas.
 Key features that should prompt further investigation include gradual enlargement, central ulceration or induration, irregular borders, eyelid margin destruction or loss of lashes, and telangiectasia.
 The presence of these features should prompt referral to an ophthalmologist for further evaluation.

 Types of benign eyelid lesions